-Substances which go under combustion are known as combustible substances.
+- Substances which go under combustion are known as combustible substances.
 Combustible substances are also known as fuel.

-For example: Wood, Charcoal, LPG, Kerosene, Petrol, Diesel, etc.
+Example: Wood, Charcoal, LPG, Kerosene, Petrol, Diesel, etc.

-Ignition temperature is the lowest temperature at which a substance catches fire.
+- Ignition temperature is the lowest temperature at which a substance catches fire.

-For example: LPG, petrol, natural gas, etc. catch fire at very low temperature and thus have low ignition temperature, while wood, coal, etc. have high ignition temperature.
+Example: LPG, petrol, natural gas, etc. catch fire at very low temperature and thus have low ignition temperature, while wood, coal, etc. have high ignition temperature.

-Fig: Ignition Temperature and Flash point
+Ignition Temperature and Flash Point

-Conditions for combustion
+➢ Conditions for Combustion

 There are three conditions necessary for combustion:

-(a) Fuel: Fuel is the substance which undergoes combustion.
+- Fuel: Fuel is the substance which undergoes combustion.

-Thus, above three conditions are necessary for combustion to take place.
+Thus, the above three conditions are necessary for combustion to take place.
 If any one of the three will not be available, combustion will not take place.